htcondor/htcondor/docs/admin-manual/configuration-macros.rst

-    job match, and the ``$(FILESYSTEM_DOMAIN)`` claimed by the submit machine is indeed found to be a subset of what an inverse look up to a DNS (domain name server) reports as the fully qualified domain name for the submit machine’s IP address (this security measure safeguards against the submit machine from lying), then the job will access files using a local system call, without redirecting them to the submitting machine (with NFS).
-Otherwise, the system call will get routed back to the submitting machine using HTCondor’s remote system call mechanism.
+    job match, and the ``$(FILESYSTEM_DOMAIN)`` claimed by the submit machine is indeed found to be a subset of what an inverse look up to a DNS (domain name server) reports as the fully qualified domain name for the submit machine's IP address (this security measure safeguards against the submit machine from lying), then the job will access files using a local system call, without redirecting them to the submitting machine (with NFS).
+Otherwise, the system call will get routed back to the submitting machine using HTCondor's remote system call mechanism.
 NOTE: When submitting a vanilla job, *condor_submit* will, by default, append requirements to the Job ClassAd that specify the machine to run the job must be in the same